 How to use FastMaint to better manage this

 This is assuming that you have just started using FastMaint.
 The following items are to be done in order as below.
 Once this is set-up you should find it a lot easier to track & manage breakdown/ corrective maintenance work.
+FastMaint can schedule the maintenance work orders, give you reminders about pending work and provide reports that can be used to analyze where improvements can be made.

 You will need to enter equipment information into the system.
 No worries if you do not have all the data.
 First just make sure that the equipment names & descriptions are correct.
 Later on as you use the system, you can come back and update things like model numbers, serial numbers, parts used by the equipment, custom fields and so on.

-a) Use create & clone: If you have a lot of similar equipment (say 20 similar pumps or HVAC systems) you can create the first one and then use the Clone function to copy and create the others.
+a) Use create & clone: If you have a lot of similar equipment (say 20 similar pumps or HVAC systems) you can create the first one and then use the Clone option to copy and create the others.

 b) Import your data: If you have the equipment in a spreadsheet you can export it to a comma delimited file and import them into FastMaint.
 If you do an import, make sure to create Categories, Locations and other entries first in FastMaint to avoid import errors.
 However, even if you get errors you can fix the import file and run the import again to import items or update existing entries.
 (See Import: Standard/ Professional edition, Web/ Cloud edition)